Teaching and Education Degrees: What Can I Do with a Degree in Education?

 Do Teachers Need Licenses or Certifications to Teach?

-Those baseline requirements will typically include at least a bachelor’s degree in education or a general bachelor’s degree with a minimum amount of coursework dedicated to teaching or a specific subject.
-For example, some states are okay with a bachelor’s degree in anything if there’s a certain amount of credits that come from a specific subject, such as math.
+Those requirements will typically include at least a bachelor’s degree in education or a general bachelor’s degree with a minimum amount of coursework dedicated to teaching or a specific subject.
+For example, some states are okay with a bachelor’s degree in anything if there’s a certain number of credits that come from a specific subject, such as math.
 That degree can allow someone to teach math at the grade school level.

 What Are the Different Types of Careers in Education?

 Education is a broad category encompassing every industry.
 In this sense, the career path possibilities in education are nearly endless.
-Nevertheless, when people think of careers in education, they’re usually specifically thinking about careers in the education field itself.
+Nevertheless, when people think of careers in education, they’re usually thinking about careers in the education field itself.

 In the case of childhood education, the degree level can also play a role in how much someone can make and how far they can advance in their careers.
 For example, Bachelor’s in Early Childhood Education jobs and Master’s in early childhood education jobs can vary significantly.

-Elementary teaching and special education careers are also very popular, traditional, and future-proof.
-Salary for careers with master in special education will typically have a higher range than those same categories of jobs with a bachelor’s.
+Salary for careers with a master’s in special education will typically be higher than those same categories of jobs with a bachelor’s.
 This also applies to elementary teaching posts.
 An elementary teacher salary with a master’s degree will usually have a higher range, even for the same job.

 What Kind of Salary Can You Expect with an Education Degree?

-Teacher salaries can vary widely and wildly.
-Salary will depend on education level, geographic location, public or private sector, specializations, experience, and other variables.
-Because of these variables, it’s important for prospective teachers to do a little research regarding salary on their own.
+Because of these variables, it’s important for prospective teachers to do a little research on their own regarding salary.

 While there are ranges and averages, there are also numerous exceptions to them.
-According to PayScale, the average salary for someone with a Master’s of Education is $56k, but the range goes from $35k to $122k.
+According to PayScale, the average salary for someone with a Master’s of Education is $56k.
+But the range goes from $35k to $122k.
 Yet, that same site lists $56k as the average for the education industry in general.
 All sites show that the salary for education is on the rise across the nation, which should raise these averages over time.

 Education is a field where degree level holds an incredible amount of significance.
-Also, an associate’s degree in early childhood education salary isn’t always so great, as most educational institutions will require a bachelor’s.
+Also, an associate degree in early childhood education salary isn’t always so great, as most educational institutions will require a bachelor’s.

 Related Rankings: